Far26/gashapon-simulator/README.md

 Random Gacha item appears<br>

 <h3>Hope to add, if my brain does not fail me.</h3>
-Multiple machines
+Multiple machines<br>
-Storing the items you have acquired
+Storing the items you have acquired<br>
-Animations
+Animations<br>
-Machines that give different random things from the internet(pictures/wiki articles/ etc) and other things I cant think of rigth now.
+Machines that give different random things from the internet(pictures/wiki articles/ etc)<br>
+and other things I cant think of rigth now.